When we’re talking about soul, what do we actually mean by “soul”?

 Eventually we come to a point in one lifetime where we say, “Enough is enough.
 That’s enough.
 The buck stops here.
 All I want now is to unveil the beauty of the soul that I am, and to unveil the beauty of the soul that you are.
 I’m willing to do whatever is necessary to clear everything that is not beautiful.
 Everything that is not lovely.
 Everything that is not peaceful within me.
 To clear it out.”

 When we hold this intention we bring the deep love that underpins all of life into play in our individual lives.
-This deep love lives as the very Heart of who we all are, each one of us, where we are all absolutely equal.
+This deep love lives as the very Heart-Self of who we all are, each one of us, where we are all absolutely equal.
 It doesn’t matter what job we do.
 It doesn’t matter what sex we are.
 It doesn’t matter what social status we have.
 It doesn’t matter how much money we have or don’t have.
-At this level of deep Heart, the beauty, the love, which we are all makes us absolutely equal.
+At this level of our deep Heart-Self, the beauty, the love, which we all are makes us absolutely equal.

 This is what Jenny and I were doing.
 This is why I know this is possible.
 This is what we did in our relationship, as best we could.
 That came to fulfillment during her death process and, powerfully, after her physical death as well.

-What I wish for you is that these blog posts of mine, these little “Divine Romances”, in some way or other might touch you, and trigger an awakening in you that will lead to your discovering how Divinely beautiful you are.
+What I wish for you is that these Silent Wisdom posts of mine, in some way or other might touch you, and trigger an awakening in you that will lead to your discovering how Divinely beautiful you are.
 Everyone is.
 Every single one of us.
-Every single one of us is, in our essence, in our Heart, Divinely beautiful.
+Every single one of us is, in our essence, in our Heart-Self, Divinely beautiful.

 This is what I wish for you to discover for yourself, about yourself.

-In this consciousness, you and your beloved are no longer two.
-And when there is not two, there is peace …
+In this Consciousness, you and your beloved are no longer two.
+And when there is not two, there is peace and unconditional Love …